steelwheels/KiwiScript/KiwiLibrary/Document/ConsoleClass.md

 ## Console Class

 ### `log` method
-Print log message into terminal.
+Print log message.
 This method can be used by all modes.
 ````
 console.log(<message>)
 ````